NeVeSpl/NTypewriter/Documentation/Configuration.md

+#### Local vs Global configuration

+Almost all available here options you can set in two ways:
+ - in separate c# file that will be used by all templates in given project (global configuration)
+ - inside *.nt template (local configuration)

 #### Install

-To create configuration for your template you will need at least one nuget:
+To create global configuration for your templates you will need at least one nuget:

 https://www.nuget.org/packages/NTypewriter.Editor.Config/